 Aim for a business card offering high ceilings

-Some of the best credit cards are ones with a credit line of $25,000 or greater, says Robinson.
+Some of the best credit cards for high credit scores offer a credit line of $25,000 or greater, says Robinson.

 "Those cards are issued typically by larger, more respected institutions such as regional and national banks," he says.
 "They have superior interest rates that should be no more that 12.99 percent and have limited fees and no 'hidden surprises' that are common in the credit card industry."